darrenldl/sandboxing/README.md

 ```
 ./sandboxing/add_links.sh ~/.bin # say ~/.bin is in our PATH variable
-sandbox-firefox-private &        # all symlinks are prefixed with "sandbox" to allow easy removal
+sandbox-firefox-private &        # all symlinks are prefixed with "sandbox-" to allow easy removal
                                  # and avoid shadowing
 ```